Dynamic Stabilization Surgery

 - You will check into the hospital the morning of surgery.

-(While there are a variety of surgeries that can be described as dynamic stabilization, described below is one of the most common procedures that involves the placement of pedicle screws and rods in the spine.)
+A variety of surgeries can be described as dynamic stabilization.
+Below is one of the most common procedures involving placement of pedicle screws and rods in the spine:

 - An incision is made in the low back area.

-- Fluoroscopy, a method used to make images, is used to determine the correct level(s) to be operated.
+- Fluoroscopy, a method used to make images, is used to determine the correct level(s) to be operated on.

 - Pedicle screws are placed in the vertebrae above and below the level(s) to be treated (it is not unusual for a decompression surgery to be done before placement of the dynamic device).